| Four of us were living in an

 who) came up with the idea of seeing who could throw a turkey

 the farthest off the balcony into the parking lot.
+Each of us held a turkey under

 our chin with one hand, got a running start in the kitchen and